School Committee - February 08, 2024

 Thanks.

-All right, when?
+All right, Wynne?

-materials, how many like things we picked out and ready to purchase, or are we still trying to sort of in a wait and see kind of mode?
+Yeah, as far as the curriculum materials that need to be did, it sounds like there's kind of a lot of flexibility there, but if you have the money today to pick materials, how many things are we picked out and ready to purchase, or are we still trying to sort of in a wait-and-see kind of mode?

 I think by the end of this year, we would want to be able to purchase materials in an ideal way.

 If not, we'll continue to do some, you know, piloting of materials in collaboration with the materials we currently have.
+Thanks.

 Adam, I see your hand up again.